ZFEbHVUE/Batocera-CRT-Script/HowTo_Wired_Or_Wireless_Connection.md

 - Avoid feeding **non-CRT-safe signals** until Batocera has properly initialized safe modelines via Switchres

-## 🧠 Important Information:
+## ⚠️ Important Information

-The reason multiple monitors cannot be connected during setup is that Batocera's current implementation of multi-screen support can interfere with detecting the correct output.

-To avoid this, all outputs except the one in use must be disabled.
-It's essential that the output port you use during setup is the same one you will use for CRT output. **Following this step is crucial for proper configuration.**

-That said, you can still install the script locally using an LCD/OLED monitor, but it must be connected to the same output you plan to use for the CRT.

-**Guidelines for Specific Outputs:**
-- **VGA Output:**
-  * Use a VGA-to-VGA cable to connect an LCD/OLED monitor.
-  * Alternatively, use a VGA-to-HDMI or VGA-to-DP converter.

-- **DVI-I Output:**
-  * Use a DVI-I-to-DVI-I cable to connect an LCD/OLED monitor.
-  * Alternatively, use a DVI-I-to-HDMI or DVI-I-to-DP converter.
+When installing and running the CRT Script, you **must** use the **same output port** that will be connected to your CRT.
+Do **not** run the setup using a different connector (for example HDMI or DVI-D) and then switch to VGA or DVI-I later.
+This will break the configuration.

+### Why?
+- **HDMI and DVI-D are digital-only outputs.** They cannot send the low-frequency analog 15 kHz signal required by CRTs.
+- **VGA and DVI-I are analog-capable outputs.** These are the most common and recommended for CRTs.
+- **DisplayPort can also be used**, but only on supported AMD dGPUs and APUs when paired with a compatible DAC (see [Analog-to-digital (DAC)](https://github.com/ZFEbHVUE/Batocera-CRT-Script/wiki/Analog-to-digital-(DAC) ).
+- If you install the script while connected to an unsupported digital-only port, Batocera will configure the system for digital video.
+Switching later to analog output will then result in corruption or no picture at all.

+### Common symptoms if setup was done on the wrong port:
+- Splash or logo screen appears split into several pieces
+- Image looks scrambled like a non-15 kHz signal (similar to BIOS output)
+- Video cuts out completely after the intro
+- CRT shows "no signal"

+### ✅ Correct procedure:
+- **Always recommended:** Run the CRT Script installation from **SSH on another PC**.
+- This way you do not need a temporary digital screen and avoid all port mismatch issues.
+- If not using SSH, make sure the script runs **directly on the same port** that will be connected to the CRT (VGA, DVI-I, or supported DisplayPort with DAC).
+- Never mix inputs or outputs during setup.
+Always use the final CRT connection from the very beginning.
-You may also use an EDID emulator (also known as a dummy plug or headless display adapter) for VGA, DVI-I, or DP outputs to simplify setup.
+- You may also use an EDID emulator, sometimes called a dummy plug or headless display adapter, on VGA, DVI-I, or DisplayPort outputs to simplify setup.

+**Remember:**
+- Digital-only outputs (HDMI, DVI-D) are not for CRT
+- Analog outputs (VGA, DVI-I) are required for CRT
+- DisplayPort works only with supported AMD GPUs and a proper DAC

 ---